Neomediatech/rspamd/README.md

 | -------- | ------- | ----------- |
 | tbd | tbd | to be done |

-## Original rspamd tree, from Ubuntu 20.04 install and rspamd 3.4, for reference
+## Original rspamd tree, from Ubuntu 22.04 install and Rspamd 3.6, for reference
 ```
 /etc/rspamd
 ├── actions.conf